 We provide a citywide network of designated, free to use power points for people to safely recharge the battery of their electric mobility device.
 For more information visit our Recharge points for electric mobility devices page.

 We endeavour to provide information that is accessible to everyone.
-If you require information in an alternate format, let us know via our contact us page.
+If you require information in an alternate format, please contact us.

-If you are unable to find information on our website to assist with resolving or reporting a problem, visit our Report a problem page.
+For information to assist with resolving or reporting a problem, visit our Report a problem page.